Wednesday, December 25, 2024

 Since teachers know more about their buildings, it is easier for them to shape and control the process of repairing the shelter.
 That is why UKS cannot act as the sole customer of the work, local deputies insist.

-“The UKS should be an institution that provides support for regulatory and technical documentation during any repairs or reconstructions,” comments Alexander Stepanyuk, deputy of the Netishinsky City Council.
+“The UKS should be an institution that provides support for regulatory and technical documentation for any repairs or reconstructions,” comments Alexander Stepanyuk, deputy of the Netishinsky City Council.

 So, the deputies personally undertook to check the shelters that the UKS was in charge of.